Skip to content

 Config file: shiphook.yaml

 In your repo (or the directory you run shiphook from), add shiphook.yaml (or .shiphook.yaml, shiphook.yml, .shiphook.yml).
-Use it to define port, repo path, run script, path, and optional secret.
+Use it to define port, repo path, run script, path, and webhook secret.

 Example: